 Cats tend to groom better than dogs, and so ticks are mostly found on the head and neck where they cannot easily reach.
 This makes searching a little easier.
 Once again, long or matted coats increase the risk.

-There are far fewer products licensed for tick prevention in cats.
-In fact, currently just one: Bravecto spot-on.
-However, Seresto collars are also being used successfully, though not yet with a registered tick claim in Australia.
+There are fewer products licensed for tick prevention in cats.
+In fact, currently just two: Revolution® Plus and Bravecto® (read more about these here).
+I also hear from vets that Seresto® collars are also being used successfully, though not yet with a registered tick claim in Australia.

 After searching your pet, you may find a small hard bump on the skin.
 Do not attempt to remove it unless you are certain.
 Many owners have tried and failed to remove skin growths thinking they were ticks.